-1511.5 Mandatory Deposit for Unpublished Transmission Programs program for the use or disposition of the Library of Congress, even if that program is unpublished.
+1511.5 Mandatory Deposit for Unpublished Transmission Programs

+Most unpublished works are exempt from the mandatory deposit requirement, although there is a limited exception to this rule.
+Specifically, the Register of Copyrights may issue a written demand for a copy or phonorecord of an audio or audiovisual transmission program for the use or disposition of the Library of Congress, even if that program is unpublished.
 17 U.S.C. § 407(e); 37 C.F.R. § 202.22(d).